stm32duino/wiki_contrib/_cmake/Functions-reference.md

 foo()
 ```

-(Of course, this does _not_ apply to the CMake built-in functions as described in [Introduction to CMake](./Introduction-to-CMake#CMake-language).
+(Of course, this does _not_ apply to the CMake built-in functions as described in [[Introduction to CMake|Introduction-to-CMake#CMake-language]].
 These can be called directly.)

 # Functions emulating the Arduino behavior